lebao3105/cli-fp/README.md

 - **Root level:** All global flags (`--help`, `-h`, `--help-complete`, `--version`, `--completion-file`) are offered.
 - **Subcommands:** Only `-h` and `--help` are offered as global flags.
 - **Completions are always context-aware**—only valid subcommands and parameters for the current path are suggested.
+- **Automatic value completion:** Boolean parameters automatically complete with `true`/`false`, and enum parameters complete with their allowed values.

 > This matches the CLI's actual argument parsing and ensures completions are always valid.
 See the user manual for full details and safe usage instructions.